jakov1003/2023_messi_injuries_Python_HTML/messi_injuries.md

-In cell below this markdown you can see a graph showing the relationship between Messi's age and the number of matches he missed due to injury.
+In the cell below this markdown, you can see a graph showing the relationship between Messi's age and the number of matches he missed due to injury.

 I also made another graph further below showcasing the relationship between the duration of Messi's injuries in days and, again, his age.
 I wrote the insights below that second graph.

-The graphs look very similar, but they are not the same.
+The graphs appear very similar, but they are not the same.
 However, the same conclusion can be derived from both graphs.

 If I were doing this project now (2025), I would have only made the duration in days graph due to that factor being more relevant in this case.

-Why I do I think the duration in days is more important than the number of matches missed?
+Why is the duration in days more important than the number of matches missed?

-Well, my intention was to assess how injuries affected Messi over the course of his career up to 2023 rather than whether they were detrimental to his record-breaking contribution to Barcelona and the spell at PSG (he had not transferred to Inter Miami yet).
+Well, I intended to assess how injuries affected Messi throughout his career up to 2023 rather than whether they were detrimental to his record-breaking contribution to Barcelona and the spell at PSG (he had not transferred to Inter Miami yet).